Forgiveness in Marriage and Life

 We would be separated for a year.
 We went to counseling.
 He filed for divorce.
 Things were ugly and hard, and I was very, very hurt.

 In the end, we worked it out.
-But that meant more than a year of counseling.
+But that meant several years of counseling.
 It meant many, many changes in our lives and how we related to each other.
 It meant years of rebuilding trust brick-by-brick.
 And it meant a lot of forgiveness!
 Buckets of forgiveness.
 Oceans of forgiveness.

 What the Bible Says About Forgiveness